The German bomb has haunted me since I listened to a lecture series at

 Elisabeth Heisenberg, Niels Bohr, and Werner Heisenberg at a conference in Copenhagen in 1937 (©William Sweet) |

-- then dark-haired - standing left in the background.
-As an Austrian Jew, Weisskopf left the
+There is more to the photo.
+Red Baron recognizes Victor Weisskopf, then dark-haired, standing to the left in the background.
+As an Austrian Jew, Weisskopf left the Mecca of quantum physics,

-Mecca of quantum physics, Göttingen, in 1933 for Zürich to work with
+Göttingen, in 1933 for Zürich to work with

 Wolfgang Pauli.
 From 1936 on, he stayed with Niels Bohr in Copenhagen until he emigrated to

 the States in 1937.
-There he worked on the Manhattan Project, the American
+There, he worked on the Manhattan Project, the American

 atomic bomb program.
-From 1961 to 1966, Weisskopf served as director-general of
+From 1961 to 1966, Weisskopf served as director-general

 Here is Heisenberg's recollection of the Copenhagen meeting in a letter to